wfaguy/functions/readme.md

 ## replaceAll

-replaces all text in text
+Replace a piece of string in another string

 Example
 * text : wfaguy is cooler than cool